Them

 I established the foundations of a simple gameplay system built around two core elements:

-• Energy units, required to initiate spontaneous interactions with a character or to select “confident” dialogue options that conceal the protagonist’s anxiety.
+Energy units, required to initiate spontaneous interactions with a character or to select “confident” dialogue options that conceal the protagonist’s anxiety.
 When the protagonist runs out of energy units, approaching someone or choosing certain dialogue responses is no longer possible.
 Energy can be restored through various means (retreating to the restroom, reading their favorite book, etc.).

-• A stress meter, which fills up when other characters’ responses become stressful.
+A stress meter, which fills up when other characters’ responses become stressful.
 It serves both as the game’s element of unpredictability—since certain reactions are difficult to anticipate and stress can spike unexpectedly—and as a key factor in replayability.
 Through repeated playthroughs, the player learns which choices to prioritize and gradually understands the protagonist’s sensitivity to stress.

 Once the stress meter exceeds 40%, it begins to fill automatically as the protagonist enters a stress episode, distorting their perception of other characters and the surrounding environment.
 The player must find a way to exit this episode before the meter reaches 100% (resulting in failure and a restart of the level).

-I designed the first level of the project (characters, interactable elements, rooms...), taking place in the family house.
+I designed the first and only level of the project (characters, interactable elements, rooms...), taking place in the family house.
 I prepared the arborescence of possible choices for the player, timing of stress episodes and wrote all game text.

 The use of an online whiteboard (Miro) happened to be far more appropriate for this project than a conventional GDD, allowing a fast implementation of the arborescence.